 It is important to know whether or not physicalism is true because, if it is true, then there is almost certainly no such thing as free will or God or the soul, as well as other things many humans think are important.
 Of course, if physicalism really is true, we would just have to accept those consequences.
-But if it turns out that physicalism is false, or at least that there is good reason to believe it might be, then we could be wrong to accept those consequences.
+But if it turns out that physicalism is false, or at least that there is good reason to believe it might be, then we could be wrong to simply accept those consequences without question.
 Justifiable doubts that physicalism is true could mean that there really are things in the universe that are not physical after all, possibly to include God and the human will.

 From chapter 5 on I argue that there actually is good reason to believe that physicalism might be false.
 Chapters 5 through 8 present evidence that shows that an important ingredient for physicalism (a principle called “causal closure of the physical domain”) is very likely itself false.
 This evidence comes from at least four kinds of well-attested parapsychology (“ESP”) research: